Cab Calloway: 1930–1955: Success

 In 1943, Calloway appeared in the film Stormy Weather, one of the first mainstream Hollywood films with a black cast.
 The film featured other top performers of the time, including Bill "Bojangles" Robinson, Lena Horne, the Nicholas Brothers, and Fats Waller.
 Calloway would host Horne's character Selina Rogers as she performed the film's title song as part of a big all-star revue for World War II soldiers.

 Calloway wrote a humorous pseudo-gossip column called "Coastin' with Cab" for Song Hits magazine.
 It was a collection of celebrity snippets, such as the following in the May 1946 issue: "Benny Goodman was dining at Ciro's steak house in New York when a very homely girl entered.
 'If her face is her fortune,' Benny quipped, 'she'd be tax-free.'"
 In the late 1940s, however, Calloway's bad financial decisions and his gambling caused his band to break up.

-In 1953, he played the prominent role of Sportin' Life in a production of Porgy and Bess with William Warfield and Leontyne Price as the title characters.

 1956–1960: Cotton Club Revue

 Calloway and his daughter Lael recorded "Little Child", an adaption of "Little Boy and the Old Man".
 Released on ABC-Paramount, the single charted on the Billboard Hot 100 in 1956.

-In 1956, Clarence Robinson, who produced revues at the original Cotton Club and the Apollo Theater, and choreographed the movie Stormy Weather, cast Calloway as the main attraction for his project in Miami.
-The Cotton Club of Miami featured a troupe of 48 people, including singer Sallie Blair, George Kirby, Abbey Lincoln, and the dance troupe of Norma Miller.
-The success of the shows led to the Cotton Club Revue of 1957 which had stops at the Royal Nevada Hotel in Las Vegas, the Theatre Under The Sky in Central Park, Town Casino in Buffalo.

 For the second season, Lee Sherman was the choreographer of The Cotton Club Revue of 1958, which starred Calloway.
 The revue featured tap dancing prodigies Maurice Hines and Gregory Hines.

 In March 1958, Calloway released his album Cotton Club Revue of 1958 on Gone Records.
 It was produced by George Goldner, conducted and arranged by Eddie Barefield.
 That year, Calloway appeared in the film St. Louis Blues, the life story of W.C.
 Handy, featuring Nat King Cole and Eartha Kitt.

 The Cotton Club Revue of 1959 traveled to South America for engagements in Rio de Janeiro and São Paulo.
 They also stopped in Uruguay and Argentina before returning to North America which included a run on Broadway.
-Directed by Mervyn Nelson and choreographed by Joel Nobel, this edition featured Ketty Lester, The Three Chocolateers.
-The revue toured Europe in 1959 and 1960, bringing their act to Madrid, Paris, and London.